Vekh Baraatan Challiyan

 Vekh Baraatan Challiyan is a 2017 Indian romantic comedy film directed by Ksshitij Chaudhary and written by Naresh Kathooria.
-Its principal cast includes Binnu Dhillon, Ranjit Bawa, Kavita Kaushik, Jaswinder Bhalla, Karamjit Anmol.
-The film is produced by Karaj Gill, Amiek Virk & Jaspal Singh Sandhu.
-It was released worldwide on 28 July 2017.
+Its principal cast includes Binnu Dhillon, Ranjit Bawa, Kavita Kaushik, Jaswinder Bhalla, and Karamjit Anmol.
+The film was produced by Karaj Gill, Amiek Virk & Jaspal Singh Sandhu.
+It was released worldwide on 28 July 2017 and turned out to be a superhit.

 Plot

 It is the story of Jaggi, a Sikh Jat from Punjab, who falls in love with Sarla, a Hindu Jat girl from Haryana, while being a part-time conductor on a bus owned by his father.
 When Jaggi along with his family pursues Sarla's family to agree for their marriage, a Pandit declares Jaggi to be Manglik and says that the marriage would result in Sarla's death.
 On being asked whether there is a way Jaggi could marry Sarla, the Pandit tells that Jaggi would first have to marry a black dog.
 In spite of his family's resistance, Jaggi agrees to find a black dog and marry it, just to clear his way for marrying Sarla.
 What follows is a roller-coaster of comic events.